Blu3wolf/BMS-Docs/README.md

 # BMS-Docs
 A set of Markdown documents detailing BMS, written by and for the community

+## Wheres the help files?
+I need help!
+If you click on Acryonms above this, in the project window, that will list all the currently written acronyms in the Docs.

+## I went looking for an acronym, and you didnt have it!
+We're very sorry!
+Let us know if you find one we are missing, with a [new issue](https://github.com/Blu3wolf/BMS-Docs/issues/new).

 ## Holy cow!
 How do I help?
 Not to worry, Git is easy to use!
 First, you'll need to set up an account.
 Go do that now; Its free, and we'll wait.